How does grouping Wrap accounts work?

 5. Click Submit.

-Deleting a Wrap group
+Delete a Reporting group

-If a Wrap group is no longer required, you can delete it in Adviser Online.
+If a Reporting group is no longer required, you can delete it in Adviser Online.
 Please note that this action can’t be undone.
 If you change your mind, you’ll need to create a new group.

 1. Search for the group using the group name number or scroll to find the group